stiartsly/elastos-carrier-xcode/README.md

-Xcode project for Elastos Carrier SDK
+Xcode Workspace for Elastos Carrier SDK
 =====================================

-It's xcode project content for Elastos.NET.Carrier.Native.SDK repository.
+## Summary

+Here is Apple Xcode workspace for **Elastos.NET.Carrier.Native.SDK** repository to build/compile/debug in convinience way.

 ## How to be invovled.